-Designers of composite parts can choose from a variety of fiber reinforcements and resin systems.
+Designers of composite parts can choose from a huge variety of fiber reinforcements and resin systems, a situation that gives infinite design freedom but adds to composites’ complexity.
 Knowledge of material properties is a prerequisite to satisfactory product design, but cost is a major factor, as well.
 Overdesigned composites cannot compete with lower-cost, established material systems.
-A well-designed part not only employs the right materials and processes to meet application requirements but, many times, is commercially competitive with other materials, when installation, maintenance and lifecycle costs are considered.
+A well-designed part that uses composites’ anisotropy not only employs the right materials and processes to meet application requirements but, many times, can be commercially competitive with a product made with competing materials that are less expensive in terms of raw material cost (steel, aluminum, etc.), when installation and lifecycle costs (maintenance, repair, the impact of a longer useful life) are considered.

 A significant design consideration is fiber-to-resin ratio, which is a determining factor in the ultimate weight and cost of the component and governs the extent to which performance properties inherent in the fiber reinforcement can be optimized in the part.
-Fiber-to-resin ratio can range from 20:80 for low-cost, nonstructural components to as high as 70:30 in some high-end pultrusion applications for structural use.
+Fiber-to-resin ratio can range from 20:80 for low-cost, nonstructural components to as high as 70:30 in some high-end structural parts.
 A 60:40 or higher ratio is common in advanced composites.

-A common type of composite structure — sandwich construction — combines a lightweight core material with laminated composite skins (facesheets), similar to the construction of corrugated cardboard.
-These very lightweight panels have the highest stiffness-to-weight and strength-to-weight performance of all composite structures and are extremely resistant to bending and buckling.
+A common type of composite structure — sandwich construction — combines a lightweight core material with thin laminated composite skins (facesheets), similar to the construction of corrugated cardboard.
+These cored panels have the highest stiffness-to-weight and strength-to-weight performance of all composite structures and are extremely resistant to bending and buckling, as determined by core thickness and skin architecture.
 Suitable core materials include closed-cell foams, balsa wood and celled honeycomb in a variety of forms (aluminum, paper or plastic).
 Some foam cores are syntactic, that is, they contain hollow microspheres to reduce weight.
 Sandwich construction is used extensively on modern aircraft and boats as well as in applications such as cargo containers and modular buildings.